Skip to Content

 One of the main benefits of hearing aids is that they are relatively non-invasive and easy to use.
 They do not require surgery and can be easily adjusted to suit the wearer's needs.

-However, hearing aids have some limitations.
-They may not be effective for those with severe to profound hearing loss, as they rely on the residual hearing of the wearer to work properly.
+Hearing aids have some limitations, and they may not be effective for those with severe to profound hearing loss, as they rely on some level of hearing to work properly.

 Hearing aids may not be able to restore normal hearing, and they may not be able to provide the same level of sound quality as cochlear implants.